Configuring Frontend Resource Caching

 On this page, you can configure

-CSS Style Sheets Max Age Directive Value: The TTL (in seconds) for CSS files.
+Labels Modules Max Age Directive Value: The TTL (in seconds) for all.js files with translation labels.

-Send No Cache Directive For CSS Style Sheets: Whether to force checking with the server whether a CSS file has been updated (even if the cached file is valid).
+Send No Cache Directive for Tokenized CSS Style Sheets: Select to force the server to check if each tokenized CSS file has been updated (even if the cached file is valid).

 Files with Limited Caching

-However, these CSS files cannot be hashed due to their contents, so they have limited TTL in the cache:
+These CSS files cannot be hashed due to their contents, so they always have limited TTL in the cache:

 -